Registration and deregistration of medical devices or IVD's

 - an assembler established within the Netherlands and place a system or treatment package on the European market (Article 5 (2) and Article 10 of the Medical Devices Decree and Article 5a (1) of the Active Implantable Medical Devices Decree);

-- a manufacturer or European authorised representative that places an IVD on the market within the Netherlands.
+- a manufacturer or European authorised representative established within the Netherlands and place an IVD on the European Market.

 Sterile medical devices class I and medical devices class I with a measurement function must also be registered.
 A notified body must have assessed whether the sterile part and the measurement function of the product observe all relevant legislation.
 You can upload the certificate that is issued within Notis as well.